bjcull/bjcull.github.com/_posts/2016-07-23-using-sessions-and-httpcontext-in-aspnetcore-and-mvc-core.md

 ---
-title: Using Sessions and HttpContext in ASP.NET 5 and MVC6
+title: Using Sessions and HttpContext in ASP.NET Core and MVC Core
-date: 2015-07-10
+date: 2016-07-23
 layout: post
 published: true
 ---

-If you've started work on a new ASP.NET 5, MVC 6 application you may have noticed that Sessions don't quite work the way they did before.
+If you're new to ASP.NET Core or MVC Core, you'll find that sessions don't work the way they used to.
 Here's how to get up and running the new way.

-**UPDATE: 2016-07-23 - ASP.NET Core 1.0**
-Sessions have changed again for ASP.NET Core 1.0 RTM.
-This post is still super useful for anyone migrating an old project, or still working on any of the betas or RC1, but for the latest you should go to my updated post: [Using Sessions and HttpContext in ASP.NET Core and MVC Core](http://benjii.me/2016/07/using-sessions-and-httpcontext-in-aspnetcore-and-mvc-core/).

-**UPDATE: 2015-11-05 - Beta8**
-I've updated this post to suit beta8.
-I keep these beta posts up to date, but if you find something that doesn't work, be sure to use the links at the bottom for more information.

-## Remove DNX Core Reference
-Many simple ASP.NET components aren't supported by the DNX Core Runtime.
-These usually surface with weird build errors.
-It's much easier to just remove it from your `project.json` file.
-If it's already not there, beautiful you don't need to do anything :)

-    "frameworks": {
-        "dnx451": { },
-        "dnxcore50": { } // <-- Remove this line
-    },

 ## Add Session NuGet Package
-Add the `Microsoft.AspNet.Session` NuGet package to your project.
+Add the `Microsoft.AspNetCore.Session` NuGet package to your project.

-**VERSION WARNING:** If you're using ASP.NET 5 before RTM, make sure the beta version is the same across your whole project.
-Just look at your references and make sure they all end with beta8 (or whichever version you're using).
+**VERSION WARNING:** As you'll find with most Microsoft.* packages, you should make sure the versions all match.
+At RTM time as of writing, this means "1.0.0".

 ## Update startup.cs
-Now that we have the Session nuget package installed, we can add sessions to the OWIN pipline.
+Now that we have the Session nuget package installed, we can add sessions to the ASP.NET Core pipeline.

-Open up `startup.cs` and add the `AddSession()` and `AddCaching()` lines to the `ConfigureServices(IServiceCollection services)`
+Open up `startup.cs` and add the `AddSession()` and `AddDistributedMemoryCache()` lines to the `ConfigureServices(IServiceCollection services)`

     // Add MVC services to the services container. services.AddMvc();
-    services.AddCaching(); // Adds a default in-memory implementation of IDistributedCache services.AddSession();
+    services.AddDistributedMemoryCache(); // Adds a default in-memory implementation of IDistributedCache services.AddSession();

-Next, we'll tell OWIN to use a Memory Cache to store the session data.
-Add the `UseSession()` call below.
+Next, we'll tell ASP.NET Core to use a Memory Cache to store the session data.
+Add the `UseSession()` call below to the `Configure(IApplicationBulider app, ...)`

     // IMPORTANT: This session call MUST go before UseMvc() app.UseSession();